mo-azfar/OTRS-Config-Item-Notification/README.md

 - Built for OTRS v6.0.x CE
 - Check Config Item expiring date and if within current month, create ticket to notify agent.

-1.Create a new custom cron.
+1. Create a new custom cron.

 Example: